maisjamil1/nest-backend/README.md

 npx prisma migrate dev
 ```

-to run Prisma Studio is a visual editor for the data in your database.
+to run Prisma Studio is a visual editor for the data in the database.
 ```
 npx prisma studio
 ```